lbormann/darts-wled/README.md

 ## TODOs

 - add quality photos of a setup example
 - error receiving effect-list if WEPS is given with ending '/'
 - turn off wled on match-finish
+- improve Readme: explain arguments, add example for starting app
+- add game-mode variable to arguments
+- care about powerstate of WLED; cause crash on start possible now

 ### Done

 - create receiver-endpoint
 - support events with multiple effects that chosen randomly
 - send events to wled-instance(s)